DoctorWkt/acwj/59_WDIW_pt1/Readme.md

 ## Conclusion and What's Next

 I didn't think I'd get to the point where I can build `cwj`, `cwj0` and `cwj1` in a single step of this journey.
-I expected we would have a whole pile of bugs to fix before we get to this point.
+I expected we would have a whole pile of bugs to fix before we got to this point.

 The next problem is to work out why the stage 2 and stage 3 compilers are different sizes.
 Looking at the `size` output, the data and bss sections